-CORRECTIONAL EMPLOYEES JUDGES LEGISLATORS

-RETIREMENT ELIGIBILITY:

-For vested employees: For vested employees: For vested employees:

-• Full retirement benefits at age 55 Tier 1: • Full retirement benefits at age 62

-Reduced retirement benefits at • Full retirement benefits at age 65 Reduced retirement benefits at 55

-age 50 Tier 2:

-Full retirement benefits at age 66

-Tier 1 and Tier 2:

-Reduced retirement benefits at 60

-Mandatory retirement age is 70

-ANNUITY OPTIONS:

-Same as General Employees Single-Life annuity 50, 75, or 100 percent Joint-and-Survivor annuity with the bounce-back feature 50, 75, or 100 percent Joint-and-Survivor annuity without the bounce-back feature (monthly benefits will remain the same if the survivor dies before the member) 15-year Certain and Life Thereafter Single-Life annuity with automatic 50 percent survivor coverage 100 percent Joint-and-Survivor with the bounce-back feature
+CORRECTIONAL EMPLOYEES JUDGES LEGISLATORS RETIREMENT ELIGIBILITY: For vested employees: Full retirement benefits at age 55 Reduced retirement benefits at age 50 For vested employees: Tier 1: • Full retirement benefits at age 65 Tier 2: • Full retirement benefits at age 66 Tier 1 and Tier 2: • Reduced retirement benefits at 60 • Mandatory retirement age is 70 For vested employees: Full retirement benefits at age 62 Reduced retirement benefits at 55 ANNUITY OPTIONS: • Same as General Employees Single-Life annuity 50, 75, or 100 percent Joint-and- Survivor annuity with the bounce- back feature 50, 75, or 100 percent Joint-and- Survivor annuity without the bounce-back feature (monthly benefits will remain the same if the survivor dies before the member) 15-year Certain and Life Thereafter Single-Life annuity with automatic 50 percent survivor coverage 100 percent Joint-and-Survivor with the bounce-back feature

-GENERAL EMPLOYEES MILITARY AFFAIRS, TRANSPORTATION PILOTS, AND FIRE MARSHALS STATE PATROL BENEFIT FORMULA: Employees hired before July 1, 1989: The benefit formula is the greater of: (a) 1.2 percent of high-five average salary for the first 10 years of allowable service, then 1.7 percent of high-five average salary for each subsequent year.
-The benefit is reduced for each month the member is under age 65 at the time of retirement, or reduced for each month the member is under age 62 with 30 years of allowable service.
-OR (b) 1.7 percent of high-five average salary for each year of allowable service, with benefit reduced for each month the member is under age 65.
-There is no benefit reduction if the member's age plus years of allowable service total 90 or more.
-Employees hired after June 30, 1989: 1.7 percent of high-five average salary for each year of allowable service.
-The benefit is reduced for each month the member is under the normal retirement age.
-For all benefit calculations: Salary includes wages or other periodic compensation, but excludes lump sum payments at separation, employer contributions to deferred compensation and tax sheltered annuity plans, and benevolent vacation and sick leave donation programs.
-The high-five average salary is the average salary from the sixty successive month period with the highest gross salary.
-Military Affairs: • Same as General Employees Transportation Pilots: • Same as General Employees Deputy Fire Marshals: • 2.0 percent of high-five average salary for each year of allowable service 3.0 percent of high-five average salary for each year of allowable service up to 33 years.
+GENERAL EMPLOYEES MILITARY AFFAIRS, TRANSPORTATION PILOTS, AND FIRE MARSHALS STATE PATROL BENEFIT FORMULA: - Employees hired before July 1, 1989: The benefit formula is the greater of: (a) 1.2 percent of high-five average salary for the first 10 years of allowable service, then 1.7 percent of high-five average salary for each subsequent year.
+The benefit is reduced for each month the member is under age 65 at the time of retirement, or reduced for each month the member is under age 62 with 30 years of allowable service. (b) 1.7 percent of high-five average salary for each year of allowable service, with benefit reduced for each month the member is under age 65.
+Military Affairs: Same as General Employees Transportation Pilots: Same as General Employees Deputy Fire Marshals: 2.0 percent of high-five average salary for each year of allowable service 3.0 percent of high-five average salary for each year of allowable service up to 33 years.
 Contributions above the service cap are refunded at retirement.
 Members with at least 28 years of service as of July 1, 2013, are not subject to the allowable service limit.